 Most anglers fishing this method will use a 9-foot tapered leader with 2 or 3 feet of 3X or 4X tippet and some weights.

-I use 2 flies for most steelhead fishing but check the most recent PA fishing regulations
+I use two flies for most steelhead fishing, but check the most recent PA fishing regulations

 Guide Tips For Indicator Nymphing: